 Minnesota Criminal Vehicular Operation Lawyers

 Most traffic accidents don’t lead to anything more than a simple citation – if that.
-But, depending on the circumstances, a driver who caused an accident and injuries to another person may face felony or gross misdemeanor charges for criminal vehicular operation or homicide.
+But, depending on the circumstances, a driver who caused an accident and injuries to another person may face felony or gross misdemeanor charges for criminal vehicular operation.
 These are very serious charges and come with stiff criminal and collateral consequences.
-If you find yourself facing these charges, you need to hire a Minnesota criminal vehicular operation or homicide attorney immediately to help you fight these charges and help you through the legal process – including how to handle the collateral consequences, such as a loss of your driver’s license.
+If you find yourself facing these charges, you need to hire a Minnesota criminal vehicular operation attorney immediately to help you fight these charges and help you through the legal process – including how to handle the collateral consequences, such as a loss of your driver’s license.

-What is Criminal Vehicular Operation / Homicide?
+What is Criminal Vehicular Operation?

 In order for driving conduct to rise to the level of criminal vehicular operation, the driver have been operating the vehicle in one of the following manners: